-Because SHRM and its members believe the United States must have a 21st century workplace flexibility policy that reflects the nature of today's workforce, and that meets the needs of both employees and employers, the Society has developed a set of five principles to help guide the creation of a new workplace flexibility public policy.
-I have included a copy of these principles at the end of my written statement (Appendix A).
+Because SHRM and its members believe the United States must have a 21st century workplace flexibility policy that reflects the nature of today's workforce, the Society developed five principles that is now guiding a legislative proposal that will encourage employers to voluntarily provide paid leave to their employees.
+I have included a copy of the principles at the end of my written statement (Appendix A).